 The largest auditorium constructed for African Americans in Mississippi, Carnegie Auditorium was completed in 1923 and was a centerpiece of Mississippi Industrial College until it closed in 1982.
 Founded in 1905 by the Mississippi Conference of the Colored Methodist Episcopal Church, this former 120-acre campus was once the home to The Mississippi Industrial College.
 The college was built across from Rust College, another HBCU (Historically Black Colleges and Universities) that focussed on the liberal arts.
 This college offered training in fields ranging from agriculture to mechanical arts.
 Facing declining enrollment, the alumni acted to save the campus in the 1970s.
 As part of this effort, the college was added to the National Register of Historic Places in 1980, just two years before the school closed its doors for good.
 Rust College has acquired the campus buildings and hopes to preserve and repurpose these structures.

 Backstory and Context

-In 1980, the Mississippi Industrial College was named a National Register of Historic Places.
+In 1980, the campus was listed as a historic district on the National Register of Historic Places.
 This historic landmark, which was first founded by the Mississippi Conference of the Colored Methodist Episcopal Church, has now become a focus of preservation.